panifie/PingPong.jl/docs/src/index.md

 The framework provides a long list of convenience or utility functions to manipulate the strategy and assets objects defined in different modules.
 In fact the bot is quite modular and is made of almost 30 packages, even though the majority of them is required to actually run the bot.

-From the strategy you can manage orders through `pong!` functions and expect them to be executed during simulation and live trading (through the CCXT library) while returning _the same data structures_ even if populated through different means.
+From the strategy you can manage orders through `pong!` functions and expect them to be executed during simulation and live trading (through the CCXT library, and other venues in a possible future) while returning _the same data structures_ even if populated through different means.

 The advantage of PingPong over trading bots written in other programming languages is its flexibility thanks to the julia parametric type system that allows to extend the bot by specializing functions to perform ad hoc logic.
 An exchange is behaving differently compared to others?
 You can specialize the `balance` function over only that particular exchange by defining: